sambarrows/minimal-mistakes/_posts/2017-03-26-Amazon_review_sentiment.md

 {% include toc %}

-In this ongoing project, I explore different methods for analyzing the sentiment of Amazon reviews.
+In this ongoing project, I explore different methods for analyzing the sentiment of Amazon product reviews.
+I employ a dataset of text reviews and corresponding products ratings assigned by each reviewer as labelled training data, and predict product ratings on a test data set.
+I compare the predictive power of different approaches to text preprocessing with both naïve Bayes and support vector machine (SVM) models.

 # Load and Tidy Data